pawel-wzietek/IODevices/README.md

 NB.
 In 32bit Windows dlls are in Windows/system32 but in 64bit Windows, 32bit dlls are in Windows/SysWow64 and 64bit dlls are in Windows/system32.

-National Instruments' Visa library (that may be downloaded from NI website) provides a generic interface that can be used to access various physical interfaces (Gpib, serial, USB, TCP/IP etc.).
+National Instruments' Visa library provides a generic interface that can be used to access various physical interfaces (Gpib, serial, USB, TCP/IP, etc.).
+There is an equivalent library by Keysight (formerly Agilent), in principle, both NI and Keysight versions are binary compatible (both may be downloaded from their respective websites).
 Visa implements various protocols developed for instrumentation like  USBTMC (over USB),  VXI-11 and HiSLIP (over TCP/IP).
 These protocols mimic the behavior of GPIB in many aspects as they were intended to replace it.
 We find there the equivalents of polling the status register, out-of-band signalling for service request messages etc.   The VXI-11 and HiSLIP protocols are part of the LXI standard (Lan eXtension for Instrumentation, which defines protocols for controlling instruments via TCP/IP).

 In principle the basic read/write functions are the same for all interfaces handled by Visa however each of them may need a specific configuration (options – called “attributes” in Visa, error handling etc.).
 The `VisaDevice` class provides a basic Visa configuration, you may need to create derived classes to tweak it for a specific configuration.
 It was successfully tested with GPIB (using GPIB-USB-HS+ board from NI),  USB and TCP/IP.
 For GPIB, a small advantage of VisaDevice over the GPIBDevice\_NINET class is that it does not require any external assemblies from NI (the needed version of these may depend on the compiler, .NET version etc.).